Home > About Winedoctor

 Why the Loire Valley?

 The white wines of Bordeaux, dry or sweet, are always praised as the underdogs.
 So what does that make similar styles from the Loire Valley then; the flea on the collar?
-Along 400 kilometres of the Loire Valley we have fabulous soils, wonderful vineyards and some truly world-class wines.
+Along several hundred kilometres of the Loire Valley we have fabulous soils, wonderful vineyards and some truly world-class wines.
 These wines are woefully under-rated and under-reported, and yet are no less fascinating than a great Nuits-St-Georges, Barolo or Ribera del Duero.

 The styles are many; dry Chenin Blanc from Jasnières, sweet wines from the Coteaux du Layon and Vouvray, minerally Muscadet and stylish Sancerre, many wiping the floor with wines from more famous regions, and often at a fraction of the price.
 And there are red wines too, perfumed Chinon and Bourgueil, or richer wines more in the Bordeaux style if that is your thing.
 I can be your guide to high quality and great value in these appellations.